© 2026 SimplyTrust Software Inc.

 Your downloaded document is not legally effective until you complete your state's execution requirements.
 Most states require notarization, and some require witnesses as well.
 Requirements vary significantly by state.
 Consult your state's statutes or a licensed attorney for specific requirements.

 Yes.
 You can revoke your durable financial power of attorney at any time by: (1) executing a new power of attorney, (2) destroying the document, or (3) signing a written revocation.
-You should also notify your agent and any third parties who have relied on the document.
+Notifying your agent and any third parties who have relied on the document is also important.

 Choose someone you trust completely to handle your financial affairs.
-Your agent should be at least 18 years old, trustworthy, responsible, and willing to serve.
+Your agent must be at least 18 years old, trustworthy, responsible, and willing to serve.
 Many people choose a spouse, adult child, or trusted friend.
-Consider naming successor agents in case your primary agent is unable or unwilling to serve.
+Naming successor agents is common in case your primary agent is unable or unwilling to serve.

 A financial power of attorney authorizes your agent to handle financial matters like banking, investments, and property.
 A healthcare power of attorney authorizes your agent to make medical decisions on your behalf.
 These are separate documents with different purposes, and many people have both.